 Contact us today by calling 0330 1332 857 to find out if you have a claim.

+Motorcycle Accident claims are one of the most common types of claim.
 Some motorcycle riders have loved motorcycles since they were children and could not imagine any other way of travelling around.
 Others use motorcycles for convenience as they are the fastest way of getting around roads congested with traffic.
 Motorcyclists also feel that riding their motorcycle is more exciting and exhilarating than driving a car so motorcycles and mopeds are becoming more and more popular.

-As mentioned above, there are many positive points to being a motorcycle rider; however, there are many negative points too.
+Motorcycle accident compensation claims are a very common type of road traffic accident claim.
 Motorcycles represent approximately only 1% of the traffic on our roads in the UK but they account for 18% of all deaths and serious injuries.
 Motorcyclists are 40 times more likely to be killed in an accident than a car driver.

+If you are unfortunate enough to be involved in a motorcycle accident, there are some things you can do to reduce your risk of injury in an accident.
 Wearing the correct protective clothing can make a world of difference if you are involved in a motorcycle accident.

 Your first priority should be an approved safety helmet which fits your head properly.
 If the helmet takes a knock or becomes damaged make sure you replace it with a new one and replace your visor if it becomes scratched.